denten-books/plain-text/0-intro.md

 surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
 The chapter identifies a milestone in the history of human
-textuality: the moment at which the inscription passes from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.
+textuality: the moment at which the inscription passed from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.